TheShepherdJournal/mmj-072018/_posts/2018-10-30-shs-science-student-of-the-month-for-october.md

 published: true
 post_date: 2018-10-30 22:50:50
 ---
-Shepherd High School student Lauren Travis has been chosen as Science Student of the Month for October.
+<p>Shepherd High School student Lauren Travis has been chosen as Science Student of the Month for October.</p>